March 16, 2014, San Antonio: More complaints are surfacing today about San Antonio's Animal Care Services.

 "I told her that I was looking for a foster (home) and would be willing to foster and adopt her myself if she didn’t find a home," said Rodriguez.
 "She encouraged me to surrender Sandy to ACS and assured me that, should a foster not be found for her, I would be able to foster her, and receive medical treatment for her, until I found her a home."

-Feeling good about this arrangement, Rodriguez even snapped a picture of her driving Sandy to the shelter.
-Rodriguez says when she dropped the little pooch off she made sure everyone at ACS knew she would take the dog if a temporary or permanent home could not be found and Sandy should NOT be euthanized.
+Feeling good about this arrangement, Rodriguez even snapped a picture driving Sandy to the shelter.
+Rodriguez said when she dropped the little pooch off she made sure everyone at ACS knew she would take the dog if a temporary or permanent home could not be found, and Sandy should NOT be euthanized.